 Classic Vanilla Ice Milk

-If you're looking for a sweet frozen treat that isn't too heavy and yet is plenty refreshing, ice milk is the way to go.
-Its light vanilla flavor and its silky mouthfeel are strongly reminiscent of Dairy Queen soft-serve.
+If you're looking for a sweet frozen treat that isn't too heavy, yet is plenty refreshing, ice milk is the way to go.
+Its light vanilla flavor and silky mouthfeel are strongly reminiscent of Dairy Queen soft-serve.

 Who doesn't like a popsicle on a hot day?
 Our version of Fudgsicles takes the old-school chocolate treat and makes it even fudgier with Dutch cocoa.
 We turn to gelatin to replicate that distinct Fudgsicle texture—the pops should be icy (but not grainy) and hold their shape as they melt.